lingeringcode/narrator/README.md

         - df_corpus= DataFrame of tweet corpus
         - hash_col= String value of the DataFrame column name for hashtags.
         - date_col= String value of the DataFrame column name for the dates in xx-xx-xxxx format.
-        - date_counter= Boolean.
-If True, build sums per day.
+        - single_date_counter= Boolean.
+If True, build sums per day for single hashtag.
 If False, overall sum.
+        - group_date_counter= Boolean.
+If True, build sums per day for grouping of hashtags.
         - sorted= Boolean.
 If True, sort sums per day.
 If False, maintain temporal order.
         - sort_type= Boolean.
 If True, descending order.
 If False, ascending order.
 * ```get_sample_size```: Helper function for summarizer functions.
 If sample=True, then sample sent here and returned to the summarizer for output.